zeitspace/zeitbook-frontend/steps/02-service-worker.md

 This will allow you to load the HTML for the pages displaying all posts (`localhost:3000/`) and a single post (e.g. `localhost:3000/posts/abcde`) even when you're offline.

-Add the following code to `assets/javascripts/service-worker.js`:
+Add the following code to the bottom of `assets/service-worker.js`:

 ```javascript
 function fetchAndCache(request, cache) {